glotzerlab/rowan/README.md

 ## Testing

-The package is currently tested for Python versions 2.7, 3.3, 3.4, 3.5, 3.6, and 3.7 on Unix-like systems.
+The package is currently tested for Python versions 2.7 and Python >= 3.3 on Unix-like systems.
 Continuous integrated testing is performed using CircleCI on these Python versions with NumPy versions 1.10 and above.

 To run the packaged unit tests, execute: